Why this project exists

 03

-Where a city publishes its sanitary sewer, the model carries it as a second tagged system in the same .inp — the foundation for dual-drainage and separated-sewer studies.
-All 8 cities ship sanitary systems as of v0.2.0.
+Where a city publishes its sanitary sewer, the model carries it as a second tagged system in the same .inp — with pipes, manholes and water: service areas carry a population estimate and place a dry-weather flow with a diurnal pattern on the node they serve.
+The foundation for dual-drainage and separated-sewer studies.

 Coverage